What are Miles and Points?

 What are the different kinds of miles and points?

 Transferable Points are earned with a bank credit card attached to a travel rewards program.
-Examples include credit cards like the Chase Sapphire Reserve or the American Express Platinum.
+Examples include credit cards like the Chase Sapphire Reserve or The Platinum Card from American Express.

-Brand-Specific Miles and Points are specific to a particular airline or hotel loyalty program.
-They’re earned from paid travel and by using a co-branded credit card like the Citi Hilton or the Chase Southwest Premier.
+Brand-Specific miles and points are specific to a particular airline or hotel loyalty program.
+They’re earned from paid travel and by using co-branded airline cards and hotel credit cards like the Hilton Honors American Express Card or the Chase Southwest Rapid Rewards Premier.

 Examples of brand-specific miles and points are IHG points for Intercontinental and Holiday Inn Express stays or United miles for flights on United and its airline alliance partners.

-Airline alliances and partners can add tremendous value, though.
-For example, American Airlines miles can be used to redeem for flights with their Oneworld partners.
+Airline alliances and partners can add value, though, to your branded miles and points.
+For example, American Airlines miles can be redeemed for flights with their Oneworld partners.

 Cashback rewards are simple to use, removing the need to understand airline and hotel loyalty program rules and award charts.